Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 Just apply for junior AI Engineering roles instead, as this is the best way to get hands-on experience, and will pay far better.

 Also, if you follow the projects that we’ve shared above, most companies will be blown away by your current skill level.
-(This is a common quote from our students).
+(This is a common quote from our students.
+We even just helped someone score a senior ML role at Nvidia after taking these same courses).

 Don’t undersell yourself.
-Apply now and get hired asap.
+Apply now and start practicing preparing for interviews.

 If this is your first ever programming / technical job, you need to understand that the interview at tech companies is different from elsewhere that you might have worked before.